c-mertes/docker_drop/README.md

 The docker image uses conda to manage the environment and installs all its dependencies through `bioconda` and `conda-forge`.

-I has all dependencies already preinstalled.
+It has all dependencies already preinstalled.
 Mainly:

 * [DROP](https://github.com/gagneurlab/drop)
 * [OUTRIDER](https://github.com/gagneurlab/OUTRIDER)